herbsjs/gotu/CONTRIBUTING.md

 * With the exceptions listed below, we follow the rules contained in dotfile `.eslint` [ESLint](http://eslint.org/):
     * Wrap all code at **120 characters**.
-    * We **don't go crazy with type annotations** for private internal APIs unless it's an internal API that is used throughout anise.
+    * We **don't go crazy with type annotations** for private internal APIs unless it's an internal API that is used throughout gotu.
 The best guidance is to do what makes the most sense.

 ## <a name="commit"></a> Git Commit Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the anise change log**.
+But also, we use the git commit messages to **generate the gotu change log**.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special